rwx-research/mint-leaves/aws/assume-role/README.md

     call: aws/install-cli 1.0.1

   - key: assume-role
-    use: aws-cli
-    call: aws/assume-role 1.1.4
+    call: aws/assume-role 2.0.0
     with:
-      oidc-token: ${{ vaults.your-vault.oidc.your-token }}
       region: us-east-2
       role-to-assume: arn:aws:iam::your-account-id:role/your-role
       profile-name: your-profile

   - key: chained-role
-    use: assume-role
-    call: aws/assume-role 1.1.4
+    call: aws/assume-role 2.0.0
     with:
       source-profile-name: your-profile
       region: us-east-2
       role-to-assume: arn:aws:iam::your-account-id:role/your-other-role
       profile-name: your-other-profile

+  - key: task-that-needs-chained-role
+    use: [aws-cli, assume-role, chained-role]
+    run: ...
+    env:
+      AWS_OIDC_TOKEN:
+        value: ${{ vaults.your-vault.oidc.your-token }}
+        cache-key: excluded
 ```

 ## Upgrading from v1.X.X

 In v1.X.X the AWS OIDC token was provided as a leaf parameter.
-Starting in version 2, the AWS OIDC token is provided to tasks that use the assume role leaf task as an environment variable (default: `AWS_OIDC_TOKEN`).
+Starting in version 2, the AWS OIDC token is provided to tasks that use the assume role leaf task as an environment variable (by default `AWS_OIDC_TOKEN`).

+With this change, the task will run the role assumption as a before hook.
 As a result of this, upon retrying a task, a new token will be used, preventing the incidental use of expired credentials.

 ### Assuming a Role